JEAN'S BIBLE STUDY COM

 (106j) Thy kingdom come >> Faith >> Hearing from God >> Means of hearing from God >> Through the Bible

-(109e) Thy kingdom come >> Faith >> Revelation of the word of God >> Revelation of the meaning of God’s word – Two millennia ago when this book was written, people were hardly blessed when they read it, because they couldn’t possibly know what it meant, but as we approach the fulfillment of endtime prophecy, we can see more clearly how these things could happen, so when we read it again twenty years from now (if we have twenty years), we will understand it better and be all the more blessed.
-Still, there is a lot of conjecture surrounding this book, yet the closer we get to the end, the more this conjecture will give way to true knowledge.
-Most, however, won’t understand the Book of Revelation until the prophecies are fulfilled, and there is no shame in that.
+(109e) Thy kingdom come >> Faith >> Revelation of the word of God >> Revelation of the meaning of God’s word – Two millennia ago when this book was written people were hardly blessed when they read it, because they couldn’t possibly know what it meant, but as we approach the fulfillment of endtime prophecy, we can see more clearly how things could happen.
+When we review endtime prophecy twenty years from now (if we have twenty years), we will understand it better than today and be all the more blessed.
+Still, there is a lot of conjecture surrounding this book, yet the closer we get to the end, the clearer it becomes, giving way to the true knowledge of God.
+Most, however, won’t understand the Book of Revelation even while its prophecies are being fulfilled.
 Case in point, many of the Old Testament prophecies about Jesus never made sense until He fulfilled them, and even then He had to explain them to His disciples (Lk 24,13-35).
-The same will be true of endtime prophecy; after it is fulfilled, we will fully understand it, and even then we may need it explained to us, and it won’t be too late.
-Fulfilled prophecy is useful to pinpoint our position in the scheme of God's plan of salvation and the emergence of His eternal kingdom, giving us a more accurate prediction of the future, though the vast majority of the populations of the earth, even after the prophecies are fulfilled, will remain in total darkness about all that is happening in the world.
+The same will be true of endtime prophecy; after it is fulfilled, we will better understand the book of Revelation, and even then we may need it explained to us.
+Fulfilled prophecy is useful to pinpoint our position in the framework of God's plan of salvation and the emergence of His eternal kingdom, giving us a more accurate prediction of the future, though the vast majority of the populations of the earth, even after the prophecies are fulfilled, will remain in total darkness about all that is happening.

 (143f) Witness >> Validity of Jesus Christ >> Witnesses of Jesus >> Public reading of Scripture